 Cooking classes are also offered at The Downtown Market.

 Visit Robinette's Apple Haus and Winery

-Robinette’s is located on the Beltline near the Frederik Meijer Gardens and offers wine tasting and tons of fun family activities.
-If you are in Grand Rapids in the Fall than this is the place to visit!
-Check out our full blog post on Robinette’s Apple Haus
+Robinette's is located on the Beltline near the Frederik Meijer Gardens and offers wine tasting and tons of fun family activities.
+If you are in Grand Rapids in the Fall then this is the place to visit!

 Address: 3142 4 Mile Rd NE, Grand Rapids, MI 49525